Coding-Autopilot-System/ci-autopilot/docs/operations.md

 ## Health checks
 - `Get-Service -Name $serviceName` should report `Running`
 - Runner should show `status: online` in repo runners list

+## Notifications
+`Runner Health Monitor` runs every 15 minutes on GitHub-hosted runners.
+If the self-hosted runner is offline, it opens or updates an issue labeled `runner-offline`.